Modular carpet: Enhancing indoor air quality, helping mitigate damp & mould

 Conclusion

-Carpet tiles present a strategic choice for social housing providers to improve IAQ and potentially contribute to reducing damp and mould.
-By opting for carpet tiles from industry-leading manufacturers, social housing providers can show their commitment to improving resident health and well-being, providing safer and healthier living spaces.
+Modular carpet present a strategic choice for social housing providers to improve IAQ and potentially contribute to reducing damp and mould.
+By opting for modular carpet from industry-leading manufacturers, social housing providers can show their commitment to improving resident health and well-being, providing safer and healthier living spaces.